department-of-veterans-affairs/vagov-content/pages/claim-or-appeal-status.md

 <b>You can use this tool to check the status of a VA claim or appeal for compensation.
 Track your:</b>
 - Disability compensation (including claims based on special needs like an automobile or clothing allowance)
-- Veteran or survivor pension benefits
+- Veterans or Survivors Pension benefits
 - Special monthly compensation (such as Aid and Attendance)
 - Dependency and Indemnity Compensation (DIC)
 - Burial allowance to help pay for a Veteran's burial and funeral expenses